Legend of the Blue Bonnet

 Dried Plants

-Need: white cornmeal, borax, glass jar, flower or planet, cup with a
+Need: white cornmeal, borax, glass jar, flower or planet, cup with a pouring lip

-Ahead of time mix 6 parts of white cornmeal with 1 part of borax.
+A head of time mix 6 parts of white cornmeal with 1 part of borax.

-Encourage children to find flowers or plants that they would like to
+Encourage children to find flowers or plants that they would like to save.
+Assist the children with the following steps.

 Fill the bottom of a glass jar with the cornmeal-borax mixture.